 The Bottom Line

 For a successful telemarketing campaign, you need the right data.
 At BizProspex, we provide just that.
-We are industry leaders at manual data mining.
+We are industry leaders in manual data mining.
 We ensure that the data we provide is not just derived with the help of certain algorithms which may fail, but we utilize the power of human logic.
-We provide several services like Phone appending, Data verification, CRM cleaning, Email Address search, Data scrubbing etc at a very competitive price.
+We provide several services like Phone appending, Data verification, CRM cleaning, Email Address search, Data scrubbing, etc at a very competitive price.
 Contact us for any of your data needs.
 We’ll be happy to help.